This story has been updated.

 “I love them,” said Kane-Gibson.
 “Their music has a really laid back atmosphere, so for me it’s perfect for a summer evening.”

-Guests driving up to the site will be directed to a parking space, and will need to bring their own chairs to watch the concert.
-Guidelines will be similar to most restaurants, where masks can be taken off while stationary and then placed back on when moving around the space.
+Guests driving up to the Main Street site would be directed to a parking space, and will need to bring their own chairs to watch the concert.
+The guidelines at this location would also be similar to most restaurants, where masks can be taken off while stationary and then placed back on when moving around the space.

-Looking ahead, she said she’s excited to finally be able to bring the event back after a year without any larger events in Caribou.
+Kane-Gibson said she’s excited to be able to bring the event back after a year.

 “One of the hardest parts of my year in 2020 was having to cancel Thursdays on Sweden,” she said.
 “None of us really knew what was happening at that time.
 I had most of my bands booked.
 I had vendors contacting me, and to have to call all those people back and to cancel with all the bands — that just wrecked me.
 I hated it.”